-Huntingdon Grant: This is a need-based grant available to all students who demonstrate financial need and are not receiving either the Bellingrath, Stallworth, Wilson (or equivalent dollar value), Massey, or Presidential Scholarship.
+Huntingdon Grant: This is a need-based grant available to all students who demonstrate financial need and are not receiving certain other scholarship awards.
 There is a \$2,500 limit on this grant and other scholarships offered are inclusive towards total eligibility of the grant.